papaemmelab/toil_container/README.md

         main()
     ```

-* ✅ &nbsp; **Container Argument Parser**

-    `toil_container.ContainerArgumentParser` and `toil_container.ContainerArgumentParser` add the `--docker`, `--singularity` and `--shared-fs` arguments to the options namespace. `shared-fs` is a path to a shared file system to be mounted within containers.
+    Then to run with singularity simply do (or docker):

+        find_species_origin.py
+            --container-volumes <local-path> <container-path>
+            --singularity-image docker://ubuntu
+            jobstore

+* 📘 &nbsp; **Argument Parser With Shortened Toil Options**

+    `toil_container.ContainerArgumentParser` adds the `--docker-image`, `--singularity-image` and `--container-volumes` arguments to the options namespace.
+This parser only prints the required toil arguments when using `--help`.
+However, the full list of toil rocketry is printed with `--help-toil`.
+If you don't need the container options but want to use `--help-toil` use `toil_container.ToilShortArgumentParser`.

        darwin$ find_species_origin.py --help

            usage: find_species_origin [-h] [-v] [--help-toil] [TOIL OPTIONAL ARGS] jobStore

             optional arguments:
             -h, --help            show this help message and exit
             --help-toil           print help with full list of Toil arguments and exit

             container arguments:
-           --docker              name of the docker image, available in daemon, that will be used for system calls
+            --docker-image        name/path of the docker image available in daemon
-           --singularity         path of the singularity image that will be used for system calls
+            --singularity-image   name/path of the singularity image available in deamon
-           --shared-fs           shared file system path to be mounted in containers
+            --container-volumes   tuples of (local path, absolute container path)

             toil arguments:
             TOIL OPTIONAL ARGS    see --help-toil for a full list of toil parameters
             jobStore              the location of the job store for the workflow [REQUIRED]

-* 📘 &nbsp; **A Short Toil Help**
+* 🐳  &nbsp; **Container System Calls**

-    `toil_container.ToilShortArgumentParser` only prints the required toil arguments when using `--help`.
-However, the full list of toil rocketry is printed with `--help-toil`.
-This is usefull when some of your pipelines users find toil arguments daunting.

-       darwin$ hello_world --help

-           usage: hello_world [-h] [-v] [--help-toil] [TOIL OPTIONAL ARGS] jobStore

-           optional arguments:
-           -h, --help            show this help message and exit
-           --help-toil           print help with full list of Toil arguments and exit

-           toil arguments:
-           TOIL OPTIONAL ARGS    see --help-toil for a full list of toil parameters
-           jobStore              the location of the job store for the workflow [REQUIRED]
+     `docker_call` and `singularity_call` are functions that make containerized system calls.
+Both functions have the same calling signature.
+They can return the output or the exit code by setting `check_output=True` or `False`.
+You can alse set the `env`, `cwd`, `volumes` and `working_dir` for the container call. `working_dir` is set as the `/tmp` directory inside the container.

+    ```python
+    from toil_container import singularity_call

+    image = "docker://ubuntu:latest"
+    status = singularity_call(image, ["echo", "hello world"])
+    output = singularity_call(image, ["echo", "hello world"], check_output=True)
+    ```

 ## Contributing